dmachlanski/CE888_2022/lecture4/slides.md

 * *Correlation does not imply causation*
 * Also: biases and shifts within the data that skew the results
 * Wrong conclusions -> bad decisions
+* Complimentary to permutation tests:
+  * PT: Is the effect statistically significant? (yes/no)
+  * CI: How big the effect is? (number)

 # Motivation